-Personal Note on Oil consumption in CF-production and Carbon Concrete Recycling to the material competitor steel.
+Personal Note on Oil consumption in CF-production and Carbon Concrete Recycling

+Fig.20-5 shall give a survey about the portions of the structural materials in the market, dated 2016.
+It shows how insignificant the carbon fiber content presently is in relation to its origin oil and to the material competitor steel.
 A yearly CF output of 50000 t equals 4 min steel production (2018).
 The yearly concrete production equals oil production.
 This is of basic interest and helpful for many discussions.
 CF is not yet a real market in construction, basically due to the present regulations of the authorities which does not permit a faster gain of knowledge which is always the result of widespread application, only.

-Of course, if the concrete mass saving Carbon Concrete market will become significant (presently about 100.000 t / year), then CF-production has to be multiplied.
+Of course, if the concrete mass saving Carbon Concrete market will become significant (presently about 100.000 t / year), then the CF-production has to be multiplied.